 The key to the above map

 The Ames preserves fossils dating back to the Carboniferous Period.
 More specifically, the late Pennsylvanian.
-One of my goals in local exploration is to find sources for Ames limestone.
-So far, I have found none, but according to the maps, many places exist to search.

 Here is a map of the Casselman Formation embedded on Google Maps.